IABTechLab/uid2docs/api/v2/encryption-decryption.md

 Here's what you need to know about encrypting UID2 API requests and decrypting respective responses:

-- To use the APIs, in addition to your client API key, you need your client secret.
+- To use the APIs, in addition to your client API key, you need your client secret
 - You can write your own custom scripts or use the Python scripts provided in the following sections.
 - Request and response use AES/GCM/NoPadding encryption algorithm with 96-bit initialization vector and 128-bit authentication tag.
 - The raw, unencrypted JSON body of the request is wrapped in a binary [Unencrypted Request Data Envelope](#unencrypted-request-data-envelope) which then gets encrypted and formatted according to the [Encrypted Request Envelope](#encrypted-request-envelope).